 Companies for a time “felt it was inappropriate to give, especially to a ball,” Mattson said.
 But the grip on the pursestrings “is definitely loosening up a little bit.”

 General Dynamics Corp.
-(GD) brings 17 years of support to the 44th Annual Meridian Ball that closes the Meridian International Center’s Global Leadership Summit.
+(GD:US) brings 17 years of support to the 44th Annual Meridian Ball that closes the Meridian International Center’s Global Leadership Summit.
 The company’s chairman and chief executive, Jay Johnson, and his wife, Sydney McNiff Johnson, will serve as co-chairmen of the Oct.
 12 ball.

 Johnson declined to disclose his company’s gift to Meridian, but said, “We are very disciplined in the way we contribute.”